anth-volk/anth-volk/README.md

 **Full-Stack Developer, PolicyEngine ([link](https://www.policyengine.org))**
 *Apr.
 2023 - present*
 - Cross-stack, cross-SDLC contributor to a full-stack web application built using Python Flask, React, PostgreSQL, Google Cloud, and Kubernetes
-- Developing an E2E testing infrastructure in Python using Docker containers and comprehensive Python Flask runtime tests
+- Planning the development of a front-end testing suite in React using Jest unit and integration tests and Cypress E2E testing
 - Rewrote, edited, or refactored 8 React components and various Python Flask endopints to solve critical cross-stack data error, preventing the obsolescence of ~80% of user profiles
 - Currently playing leadership role within team of 5 in implementation of a complete front-end redesign in React that aims to increase code modularity and improve user intelligibility